kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Meeting Inma and Paloma, the Spanish official

-- My friend and I meet Paloma on Sunday 20th October; she has flown in from London where she works at the Spanish foreign office.
+- My friend Inma Bascones and I meet Paloma on Sunday 20th October.
+- She has flown in from London where she works at the Spanish foreign office.
+- I got confused about the dates, but it's definitely this day as I wanted to leave early as I had a five hour drive to Fátima, on unknown roads, with a maliciously-hacked Google maps app.
-- Inma has told me the woman can help me.
+- Inma told me previously that the woman could maybe help me and had arranged everything with her friend Blanca.
 - I'm very grateful and relieved that finally someone is going to help me.
-- We meet in a posh area in the North of Madrid near the M30 in a cafe.
+- We meet in a posh area in the North of Madrid near the M30 in a high-end shopping-centre's cafe (I'll remember the exact place at some point).
-- There is another woman with Inma initially, Blanca and her Russian son.
+- Inma, Blanca, and her Russian son arrive together.
-- Paloma arrives directly off the flight.
 - There is a lot of talk about how secure Paloma's phone is, how it can pick up any sort of hacking interference and shutdown the whole network in a building.
 - Blanca's son leaves.
-- They won't talk about anything serious in front of him.
+- They wouldn't talk about anything serious in front of him and shut me down when I mentioned something while he was there.
+- Once he's gone, we start talking.
+- I tell them that everyone knows me in Denia, and not in a good way.
-- Then Blanca leaves about twenty minutes later.
+- Blanca leaves about twenty minutes later.
+As she leaves, she gives me a dirty look.
+- I file it away.
-- I try to tell Paloma what's been going on.
+- I try to explain to Paloma what's been going on.
 - Paloma doesn't really listen to me when I speak, she talks directly to Inma.
+- They both keep telling me to keep my voice down.
 - I tell her about [Irene](august.md#irene-the-plate-lady), about [Rocio Vidal](../2023/october.md#rocio-vidal), about the hundreds of other women.
 - I have to push to be heard; although she sort of groans at every new horror I mention, as if none of this is unfamiliar to her.
 - She looks at her phone and says, *oh, yes, Rocio Vidal was hacked*.